 Overnight Hotel Accommodations in Kamloops, Quesnel, and Glenwood Springs

 Rocky Mountaineer has secured the best available accommodation in Kamloops, Quesnel, and Glenwood Springs for our guests.
-You will stay in moderate two- or three-star accommodation with essential amenities to make your stay comfortable.
+You will stay in moderate two- or three-star accommodation with essential amenities and great service.
+While these accommodations are clean and comfortable, they may not be as luxurious as those in other destinations on your journey.
 Please note that specific room types cannot be guaranteed due to availability in these destinations.
 Your Kamloops, Quesnel, or Glenwood Springs accommodation will be shown on your boarding pass.
 Your boarding pass will be provided when you check in to board the Rocky Mountaineer train.
-If you require this information sooner, please call our Sales Centre at 1-800-665-7245 (Canada & the United States) or 1-604-606-7245 within 30 days of travel.

-*Circumstances may necessitate the occasional accommodation change from Kamloops to the nearby resort of Sun Peaks.
+*Circumstances may necessitate the occasional accommodation change from Kamloops to the surrounding area or the nearby resort of Sun Peaks.